lightvector/KataGo/README.md

 # KataGo

+**This is an under-development branch to add OpenCL support to KataGo.
+To try the OpenCL backend, follow the same compile instructions as below except you will need to have OpenCL libraries installed instead of CUDA, and provide `-DUSE_OPENCL_BACKEND=1` instead of `-DUSE_CUDA_BACKEND=1`**

 Research and experimentation with self-play training in Go.
 Contains a working implementation of AlphaZero-like training with a lot of modifications and enhancements.
 Due to these enhancements, early training is immensely faster than in other zero-style bots - with a only few strong GPUs for a few days, even a single person should be able to train to mid or even high amateur dan strength on the full 19x19 board on consumer hardware.
 Also contains a GTP engine and pre-trained neural nets competitive with other top open-source Go engines.
 KataGo is also capable of estimating score and territory, and due to this right-out-of-the-box plays handicap games somewhat better than many other zero trained bots, without any special hacks.

 The latest KataGo network is a 20-block network that at visit parity is probably slightly stronger than ELF and is comparable to LZ200.
 See the [releases page](https://github.com/lightvector/KataGo/releases) for the final trained models.
 The self-play training data from the run and full history of accepted models is available [here](https://d3dndmfyhecmj0.cloudfront.net/).